 Every component was packed with flavour, and complimented all other foods on the dish.
 Either way you tucked in, whether going for each bit separately or mixing and matching ingredients, each mouthful was absolutely delicious.

-The desserts all looked delicious too, with a Lebanese influence shining through, from the Dark Chocolate and Orange Cardamom Tart to the Chocolate Brownie.
+The desserts all looked delicious too.
+From the Dark Chocolate and Orange Cardamom Tart to the Chocolate Brownie, there was a Lebanese influence shining through.
 A mental note was made at the very beginning to try to save space, even though it would be a difficult feat being a fan of savoury.

 The Chocolate Brownie, with tahina, was rich, sweet and moreish.
 Served with a scoop of indulgent vanilla ice cream, it not only looked beautiful, it tasted beautiful.

-The Rose Mouhalabia Milk Pudding, a traditional Lebanese milk pudding flavoured with rose syrup, is served topped with toasted pistachios.
+The Rose Mouhalabia Milk Pudding is a traditional Lebanese milk pudding flavoured with rose syrup.
+It was served topped with toasted pistachios.
 With a strong floral almost perfumed taste at first, it was a pudding to get used to.
-Thick and jelly like yet almost creamy, with a sprinkling of petals and crunchy pistachios, it was a great mix of textures with the flavour becoming milkier as you made your way through the dish.
+It was thick and jelly like yet almost creamy, with a sprinkling of petals and crunchy pistachios.
+A great mix of textures with the flavour becoming milkier as you made your way through the dish.
 I was pleased I’d tried something new and traditional, something I always try to do.

 Are you as obsessed with hummus as I am?
 Where have you been recently?